tunhnakca/Fast-React-Pizza-Co./README.md

-This project was developed following a course by [Jonas Schmedtmann](https://github.com/jonasschmedtmann).
+!This project was developed following a course by [Jonas Schmedtmann](https://github.com/jonasschmedtmann).

 # Getting Started with Create React App